 Robert is widely recognized for his expertise in the economics of military housing, water resources, and environmental quality.
-He has assisted the Office of the Secretary of Defense (OSD) and the different military services in developing and evaluating the criteria, methods, and procedures used to project housing requirements for military installations.
-He has conducted water resource and pricing analyses nation-wide with particular focus on California.
-His work in the economics of environmental quality encompasses growth impact assessment and planning; non-market valuation of view enhancement and preservation; and the recreational and tourism sectors.
+He has assisted the Office of the Secretary of Defense (OSD) and the different military services in developing and implementing the criteria, methods, and procedures used to project housing requirements and set housing allowances for military installations.
+He has conducted water resource and rate-setting analyses nation-wide with particular focus on California.
+His work in the economics of environmental quality encompasses growth impact assessment and planning; non-market valuation of view enhancement and preservation; energy and climate change; and the recreational and tourism sectors.
 He has forecast transportation demand for high-speed train systems, mountain-area cable projects, and auto commuter routes.
-He has served as principal-in-charge for facilities acquisition, privatization, base realignment and closure, water resources, energy, transportation, and other projects for all of the uniformed services, the U.S. Departments of Energy, Transportation, and Homeland Security, the State of California, and various local government agencies and private organizations.
+He has served as principal-in-charge for facilities acquisition, weapon system deployment, privatization, base realignment and closure, water resources, energy, transportation, and other projects for all of the uniformed services; the U.S. Departments of Energy, Transportation, Commerce, and Homeland Security; the State of California; and numerous local governments and private organizations.
 He has successfully directed completion of hundreds of contract research efforts throughout the United States, Europe, the Pacific, and the Far East.
 His prior experience includes work in private consulting, the non-profit sector, and as an economist with the Federal government in Washington, D.C.
 His Ph.D.
 (U. of Maryland, 1979) is in economics and his B.A.
 (Oberlin College, 1972) is in government.

-Jeff has served as project manager for HMAs at more than 90 locations throughout the United States (including Alaska), Puerto Rico, Guam, Japan, Korea, Germany, and Italy.
+Jeff has served as project manager for HMAs at more than 90 locations throughout the United States and abroad.
 His areas of expertise are real estate market analysis, feasibility analysis of public/private ventures for acquisition of facilities, life-cycle cost analysis, and fiscal impact analysis.
-He manages the firm’s programs for the U.S. Army world-wide.
+He manages the firm’s programs for the U.S. Department of Defense world-wide.
 His M.A.
 (U.C.
 Santa Barbara, 1978) is in economics and his B.A.
 (San Jose State University, 1974) is in environmental studies.

 Brianna has eight years of experience in consulting and joined the firm in 2011.
 She is an expert at quantitative and econometric analysis of labor and housing market relationships, and has been a lead analyst on the firm’s work on the Coast Guard’s nationwide housing assessment and has assisted in preparing numerous housing market analyses for the uniformed services.
 Dr. Briggs also led a retrospective economic impact study on interoperability in the transportation and electronics manufacturing industries under contract with the National Institute of Standards and Technology.
 Dr. Briggs is the architect of RDN’s WaterEcon model – the firm’s proprietary in-house water rate and financial analysis tool.
 This builds on her expertise in the economics of water resource management which she has demonstrated with projects for the Fremont Valley Preservation Project, Natural Resource Defense Council, West Basin Municipal Water District, and Carpinteria Valley Water District.
 She has worked as a consultant in employment, transfer pricing, and valuation studies in support of complex litigation processes.
 Her academic research has addressed public policies related to welfare programs, job training, employee relocation, and drug enforcement.
 Her Ph.D.
 (U.C.
 Santa Barbara, 2008), M.A.
 (U.C.
 Davis 2002), and B.A.
 (C.S.U.
 Stanislaus, 2001, summa cum laude) are in economics.
 She is proficient in reading and translating French.

-Dan joined our firm in 2011 and is RDN’s lead for strategy, business development, proposal activities, and teaming ventures.
-His RDN experience also includes project management and analysis for domestic and international DOD projects in the Middle East and Africa.
-During his nine years of active duty as a US Marine Corps Officer, he served as an AH-1W Super Cobra pilot, Marine Expeditionary Unit Air Officer, and Force Reconnaissance Forward Air Controller.
-He deployed twice to Iraq and a third time to various countries in Southeast Asia, the Middle East, and the Horn of Africa.
-He received his M.B.A. with high honors from the UCLA Anderson School of Management (2016).
+Dan joined our firm in 2011 and is RDN’s lead for strategy, business development, proposal activities, and partnerships.
+His RDN experience also includes operations management, project management, and analysis for domestic and international DOD projects in the Middle East and Africa.
+During his nine years of active duty as an Officer in the U.S. Marine Corps, he served as an AH-1W Super Cobra helicopter pilot and operations officer, Marine Expeditionary Unit Air Officer, and Force Reconnaissance Forward Air Controller.
+He deployed twice to Iraq and a third time to various countries in Southeast Asia, the Middle East, and the Horn of Africa, earning numerous individual awards for exemplary performance.
+He received his M.B.A. with high honors from the UCLA Anderson School of Management (2016) along with a certificate in entrepreneurship.
 His B.A.
 (Dartmouth College, 2003) is in economics.

 Ichiko has managed or conducted more than 45 comparative water rate analyses, compiling and analyzing primary- and secondary-source data on water rates and purveyor financial account information for more than 200 water agencies throughout California.
 She has extensive experience in water agency financial analysis, applied economic research, and local-area data collection.
 She has prepared housing market analyses for military installations throughout the United States and in Japan.
 She has wide-ranging experience in survey research and program evaluation.
 Currently, she manages the Army Housing Training program for the U.S. Army.
 She is bilingual, fluent in English and Japanese.
 Her M.B.A. is from the Martin V. Smith School of Business & Economics (CSU Channel Islands) and her B.A.
 (Fukuoka University, Japan) is in law and education.